Amazon Holding Seller Funds & Inventory

 Unfortunately with Amazon, that’s not always the case.

 A rising trend in Amazon holding seller funds has many sellers concerned – with any issues that come up on your account, warranted or not, Amazon’s policies state that your funds can be held for up to 90 days.
 When an online merchant’s money is withheld for three months, other aspects of the business are put on hold with it.
 This includes the ability to purchase new inventory, make other business investments, and keep the company up and running properly.

-If Amazon is withholding your money and refuses to release it after your plans of action, your appeals, and your Jeff Bezos escalation fails, you have every right to take Amazon to arbitration.
+If Amazon is withholding your money and refusing to release it after your plans of action and your appeals, you have every right to take Amazon to arbitration.

 If the amount that Amazon is refusing to release to you is up to $10,000 and you are successful at arbitration, Amazon is obligated to pay the costs.
 If the amount Amazon is refusing to release to you is over $10,000 but up to $75,000, you can use the American Arbitration Association’s expedited arbitration system.

 If you hire us to represent you in that matter, we can also provide you with flat fees so that you will know exactly what it will cost to seek an order directing Amazon to release your money.
 Expedited arbitrations can be completed within 60 days of filing.
 The rules in expedite arbitrations state that you are entitled to your hearing within 30 days of the arbitrator being appointed to your case.